 Wolverine quickly dropped his arm from around her waist as quickly as if her skin had been turned on.
 A long, tense moment passed between them, until finally Wolverine spoke.
 “Don’t mess around with somethin’ you can’t handle, Rogue.”

-And he spun away from her and stalked down the hall to the Professor’s door where she could hear a brief knock, then the sudden sound of a door wrenching open and being firmly shut.
+And he spun away from her and stalked down the hall to the Professor’s door where she could hear a brief knock, and then the sudden sound of a door wrenching open and being firmly shut.

 Rogue leaned against the hallway and closed her eyes, her heart beating like a trip hammer in her ears.
 “Shit.
 What the hell am I doing?”